 IIRR donated its land in Cavite, Philippines to the Philippine Rural Reconstruction Movement, Inc. (PRRM) in 1975.
 Excluded from this donation were buildings and other improvements on such land.
 In the same year, PRRM and IIRR entered into a lease agreement on the land in Cavite, Philippines for a period of 25 years, renewable for another 25 years upon mutual agreement of the parties concerned.
 The annual rental under the lease contract was \$286 until May 25, 2000.
 On May 23, 2000, IIRR and PRRM executed a contract to confirm their agreement to share the Cavite campus for rural reconstruction work.
 The contract permits IIRR to use its portion of the campus without rent through May 25, 2025 and may be extended for another 25 years upon mutual agreement of the parties concerned.
-The fair value of the free rent amounting to \$12,556 in 2016 and \$13,102 in 2015 is recognized as part of other revenues and program services in the statements of activities.
+The fair value of the free rent amounting to \$11,827 in 2017 and \$12,556 in 2016.

-As at December 31, 2016 and 2015, fully depreciated assets amounting to \$1,612,332 and \$1,776,755, respectively, were still in use by the Institute.
+As at December 31, 2017 and 2016, fully depreciated assets amounting to \$1,752,629 and \$1,612,332, respectively, were still in use by the Institute.